rk1a/ai-safety-gridworlds/MultiAgentSafetyHackathon.md

-# "Firemaker": A multi-agent safety hackathon submission
+# "The Firemaker": A multi-agent safety hackathon submission

 # Intro